-This graph shows the total number of escapes from the YRTCs from January 2019 to the present.
-This is information from YRTC-Kearney, YRTC-Geneva (until it closed), and YRTC-Hastings.
+This graph shows total number of escapes from the Youth Rehabilitation and Treatment Centers from January 2019 to the present.
+This is information from YRTC-Kearney, YRTC-Geneva, and YRTC-Hastings.
 In June 2020, a fence was built around YRTC-Kearney, resulting in a drop in escapes.
 To date, there is no fence built around YRTC-Hastings.
-Since the girls moved to this location, there has been only one instance of an escape (October 2021).
-There have been no escapes thus far in 2022 from either facility.
-From 2019 to 2020 escapes dropped 57%.
-From 2020 to 2021 escapes dropped 46% overall.
+Since the female juveniles were moved to this location, there has been only one instance of an escape (October 2021).
+There have been five escapes at YRTC - Kearney thus far in 2022.

+From 2019 to 2022 escapes have dropped 90%.